 If you are considering undergoing IVF Treatment, read our full guide on how to prepare for IVF here.

-The foundations of a fertility diet is balance.
-We need to optimise our macronutrient intake (protein, fat, carbohydrates) and micronutrient intakes (vitamins and minerals).
+The foundation of a fertility diet is balance.
+We need to optimise our macronutrient intake (protein, fat, carbohydrates) and micronutrient intake (vitamins and minerals).
 Proteins are our main building blocks of the body, allowing us to rebuild and repair.
 Complex carbohydrates provide us with energy and fibre.
-Healthy fats, provide energy and help to regulate hormones and are a key component of the our cell membranes (the outer part of our cells), allowing them to function well.
+Healthy fats, provide energy and help to regulate hormones and are a key component of our cell membranes (the outer part of our cells), allowing them to function well.